Transparency – Integrity – Quality

+Any active manufacturing member of the CKCA who manufacturers prefinished, factory engineered cabinets can send their materials to be tested.
+For membership information click here.
 Once membership is established (membership must be renewed annually to maintain certification), you can apply to enroll in the certification program.

 - Technical advice – From the CKCA to assist you with compliance, or in the case of failure return your cabinet to compliance.

 Frequently Asked Questions:

-Who does the testing?
+- Who does the testing?

-All testing is performed by Exova (www.exova.com), an independent third party testing agency.
+All testing is performed by Element, an independent third party testing agency.
 Our materials testing capabilities include materials

-selection, materials performance and failure analysis, using both destructive and non-destructive testing.
+selection, materials performance and failures analysis; using both destructive and non-destructive testing.
 Covering metals, composites, polymers

+- What happens if I don’t pass the tests?
 The goal of the certification process is to aid you in reaching compliance.
-If the initial tests or a part thereof fail; the testing agency will work with you to reach compliance by offering advice and support to ensure you have the information required to perform any corrective action required.
-The final decision with respect to a pass or fail rating is at the discretion of the CKCA technical committee.
+If the initial tests or a part thereof fail; we will work with you to reach compliance by offering advice and support to ensure you have the information necessary to perform any corrective action required.
+The final decision with respect to a pass or fail rating is at the discretion of the CKCA.

-From the start of the application process to the submission of samples the entire process should take 2-3 weeks assuming that there are no issues with samples, or compliance.
+- How long does the process take?
+From the start of the application process to the submission of samples the entire process should take 3-4 weeks assuming that there are no issues with samples, or compliance.